Observation Modes#

 ON subscans: single dump per pointing

-Matching: each ON is paired with the temporally closest OFF by MJD
+Matching: each ON is paired with its temporally bracketing OFFs

 OTF TotalPower#